tehreemt/ciscolive2022/readme.md

 ## Testing if it works!

-Ask Alexa to deploy your project by using the voice command, "Alexa, ask cisco live to deploy the bot":
+Ask Alexa to deploy your project by using the voice command, "Alexa, ask cisco live to deploy my bot":

 <img src="images/Alexa_Command.jpg">